cjcheatham/Artisan_Al/README.md

     1. Collaborated with the team to understand the requirements and design goals of the project.
     2. Conducted data analysis and preprocessing tasks, including cleaning, transforming, and organizing recipe data for training the machine learning models.
     3. Explored and experimented with various machine learning algorithms, such as collaborative filtering, content-based filtering, and hybrid methods, to identify the most suitable approach for recipe recommendation.
-    4. Developed, trained, and evaluated machine learning models using libraries with GridSearchCV with Random Forest Classfier mdthod.
+    4. Developed, trained, and evaluated machine learning models using library with GridSearchCV with Random Forest Classfier mdthod.
+    5. Utilizing ML Model to append dataset save to final JSON file.
-    5. Implemented interactive features such as dropdown menus, form inputs, and dynamic content loading to enhance user experience.
+    6. Implemented interactive features such as dropdown menus, form inputs, and dynamic content loading to enhance user experience.
-    6. Ensured cross-browser compatibility and optimized website performance for fast loading times.
+    7. Ensured cross-browser compatibility and optimized website performance for fast loading times.
-    7. Worked closely with back-end developers to integrate front-end components with server-side functionalities.
+    8. Create JavaScrip backend to integrate front-end components with server-side functionalities.
-    8. Conducted usability tests and gathered feedback to iteratively improve the user interface and overall user experience.
+    9. Conducted usability tests and gathered feedback to iteratively improve the user interface and overall user experience.

 ### Theint Zin Tun - Web Coordinator
 - **Contribution:**